mshafat/allthrusmartphone.xyz/content/blog/reviews/matt_bacak_secret_email_system_review.md

 Let's see how much secrets I have found there...

-There are my notes from selected chapters from Secret Email System ebooks:
+Following are my notes from selected chapters from Secret Email System ebooks:

 ## Introduction: The Long, Hard Road
 It doesn't include a formal introduction chapter, but I took the first few pages of the book as introduction.
 In those pages, Matt Bacak shared the long, hard road that everybody tells newbies to go down... and the path is as follows: